- Mental Health»

 - People can accurately report their own level of happiness”

-The research team by utilizing the above framework are learning more “about who is happy, what makes them happy and why.”
+The research team by utilizing the above framework learned more “about who is happy, what makes them happy and why.”
+Yet, some people cannot tell you if they are happy.

 Pew Research Survey